About Jerry Taylor Law

 Custom legal solutions

 Jerry began practicing law in 1985 and started his law firm in 2007.
-He has created a practice focused on the protection of families through estate planning, wealth transfer, asset protection, elder law and complex personal injury.
+He has created a practice focused on the protection of families through estate planning, wealth transfer, asset protection and complex personal injury.
 He has been involved with families and their estates all over the country, giving him a broad understanding of trusts, wills and estates and the problems that can occur from a lack of proper planning.
 Jerry’s primary goal is to help individuals and families create a custom legal solution that will preserve hard-earned assets, eliminate the headache of probate proceedings, reduce, or eliminate potential family conflicts and capture your wishes in the most efficient way possible.
-He enjoys developing lifelong relationships with his clients, serving as a trusted advisor to them through whatever legal challenges they may face in life.

 Over 30 years experience